Written by Robert - Certified Bed Bug Specialist

 And they are tiny, they can fit in any small and dark place in your home, contaminating your beds, mattresses and other fabric items whenever they get the chance.
 Most of the time, they go unnoticed, making them a dangerous pest lurking around waiting for their next blood meal.

 However, since bed bugs live in colonies, the infestation will produce an odor that is somewhat similar to that of cilantro or coriander.
-Bed bugs can become a serious infestation in your Florida home and fairly quickly.
-So if you want to get rid of bed bugs permanently, call your local Florida bed but exterminator for assistance or consider a much more affordable bed bug heater rental to heat treat your room for a 100% kill.
+They can become a serious infestation in your Florida home and fairly quickly.
+So if you want to get rid of bed bugs permanently, call your local Florida bed bug exterminator for assistance or consider the much more affordable solution: A bed bug heater rental to heat treat your home or bedroom for a 100% kill.
 Heat is what kills instantly and heat is the single most effective bed bug treatment available.

 For more pictures, see our Bed Bug Detection page to help you further.